sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 - `0.
 Prospect` - a late-stage new business prospect that is 45- days out from closing.
 During this phase, CE is handing off and transferring knowledge to TA, if IE will be helping with the production deployment they will begin planning for that, the TA is preparing for partnership kick-off.
 - `1.
 Onboarding` - when the deal closes, the account enters the [onboarding phase](#user-onboarding) of the lifecycle.
 Customers remain in this phase for the first 60 days of the partnership.
 During this time, the team is focused on ensuring their production instance is complete and onboarding end users.
 The goal is to get to 80% consumption of seats by the end of the first 60 days.
 - `2.
 Adopting` - after the initial onboarding phase, the account enters the [adoption](#adoption) phase.
 The focus in this phase is on driving greater consumption and engagement with the product.
 The team works with the customer to identify and implement best practices & enable on use cases that drive greater adoption and daily use.
-Customers remain in this phase until they hit our utilization targets of 30% Daily Active Use / Monthly Active use and 80% Monthly Active use / Total seats purchased.
+Customers remain in this phase until they hit our utilization targets of 30% Daily Active Use / Monthly Active Use and 80% Monthly Active Use / Total seats purchased.
 - `3.
 Nurturing` - once the customer hits their utilization targets, % consumption, they enter the nurturing phase.
 The focus in this phase shifts to maximizing the value the customer is getting from Sourcegraph.
 This includes identifying and implementing advanced product features, custom integrations, or new use cases.
 At this point in the journey we want to also be looking for co-marketing opportunities.
 - `4.
 Renewing` - 120 days out from contract renewal, the account transitions into the renewing phase.
 The team focuses on ensuring the customer remains happy with the product and we are well-positioned for a strong renewal.
 The [renewal process](#renewal-process) kicks off to facilitate the renewal.

 ## User Onboarding

 A critical part of the customer experience is user onboarding.
-After deal close, and once the customers' production infrastructure is setup and configured, TAs are responsible for driving adoption of users onto Sourcegraph.
+After the deal close, and once the customers' production infrastructure is setup and configured, TAs are responsible for driving adoption of users onto Sourcegraph.
 During this phase, the TA is executing a user roll out plan to onboard the users onto Sourcegraph.

 ### Resources